On the Plethora of Representations Arising in Noncommutative Quantum Mechanics and An Explicit Construction of Noncommutative 4-tori: A comparative study between and

 Here, the central generators associated with the group parameters $\theta$, $\phi$ and $\psi$ are all mapped to scalar multiples of the identity operator $\mathbb{I}$ on $L^{2}(\mathbb{R}^2)$.
-The triple $(\hbar,\vartheta,\mathcal{B})$ determines the 4-dimensional coadjoint orbit, lying in the 7-dimensional dual Lie algebra $\G^*$, to which the unitary irreducible representation (\ref{eq:NCCR}) of $\G$ corresponds by the method of orbit.
+The triple $(\hbar,\vartheta,\mathcal{B})$ determines the 4-dimensional coadjoint orbit, lying in the 7-dimensional dual Lie algebra $\G^*$, to which the UIR (\ref{eq:NCCR}) of $\G$ corresponds by the method of orbit.

 There is yet another interesting family of 4-dimensional coadjoint orbits lying in $\G^*$ that are parametrized by a single parameter $\hbar$.
-The unitary irreducible representations of the Lie algebra $\G$ associated with this family of coadjoint orbits obey the canonical commutation relations (CCR) (see \ref{eq:CCR}) of quantum mechanics.
-Therefore, one does not need to resort to the representation theory of the 5-dimensional Weyl-Heisenberg group to obtain the CCR for a nonrelativistic quantum mechanical system in two degrees of freedom as the unitary dual $\gd$ contains the family of unitary irreducible representations of Weyl-Heisenberg group as its own representation.
-It ought to be noted in this context that the 5-dimensional Weyl-Heisenberg group is not a subgroup of the 7-dimensional Lie group $\g$.
+The UIRs of the Lie algebra $\G$ associated with this family of coadjoint orbits obey the canonical commutation relations (CCR) (see \ref{eq:CCR}) of quantum mechanics.
+Therefore, one does not need to resort to the representation theory of the 5-dimensional Lie group $\gwh$ to obtain the CCR of a nonrelativistic system in two degrees of freedom as the unitary dual $\gd$ contains the family of UIRs of $\gwh$ as its own representation.
+It ought to be noted in this context that $\gwh$ is not a subgroup of $\g$.

-The group $\g$ has other families of 4-dimensional coadjoint orbits which represent unitarily inequivalent representations of the group and the commutation relations involved therein are also very different from each other.
+$\g$ has other families of 4-dimensional coadjoint orbits which represent unitarily inequivalent representations of the group and the commutation relations involved there are also very different from each other.
 In addition to the 4-dimensional ones, $\g$ admits 2-dimensional and 0-dimensional coadjoint orbits.
-The unitary irreducible representations associated with these orbits have all been classified in (\cite{ncqmjpa}).
+The UIRs associated with these orbits have all been classified in (\cite{ncqmjpa}).
 It was also pointed out in (\cite{ncqmjpa}) that two certain gauge equivalent representations of NCQM, viz. the Landau and the symmetric gauge representations, arise from two unitarily equivalent representations of $\g$ determined by a fixed value of the triple $(\hbar,\vartheta,\mathcal{B})$.